cdoremus/deno-fresh-oauth/README.md

 Ultra or any other Deno web framework.

 Similarly, another OAuth provider can be used instead of Github or you can allow the user to select from a number of different providers.
-In that case, there is a different mechanism to register your application with a provider and different argument values used to call `OAuth2Client` including different values of the default `scope`.
+If the user decides to use a non-Github provider, the application needs to be registered with the provider by a different mechanism and different argument values will be used to call `OAuth2Client` including different values for the default `scope`.

 TODO: XXXXXXXXXXXXXXXXXXXXXXXXXXX